29 Tips for Finding Love in Your 40s

 Control your expectations

 It’s one thing to hope you find what you’re looking for, but don’t expect anything, says Sara Anderson, a licensed professional counselor in Georgia.
 “Expectations lead to disappointments,” she says.
 Instead, Anderson suggests keeping your hopes high and your expectations low.
 This will help take the pressure off both you and your date.
-And be sure to always avoid these annoying dating habits.

 Date outside your type